gsvic/llvm-pass-skeleton/README.md

 This is a fork of https://github.com/sampsyo/llvm-pass-skeleton repo for Cornell CS6120 - Advanced Compilers class taught by Andrian Sampson.

-## What's New
-So far, an extra pass that constructs a method call graph is added.

 Build:

     $ cd llvm-pass-skeleton